 "Women or Nothing" about two women so desperate to have a child that one of them will even sleep with a man.
 Who the man is, what he thinks is going on, what the women think about what he thinks, and what the mother of one of the women reveals about her own colorful past—it all defies belief.
 Why then does it all make sense?
 Extendedthrough October 13th.

-Conor McPherson’s The Weir, opening on May 15th, is a haunting evocative evening in the theatre you will never forget.
-In a remote country pub in Ireland, newcomer Valerie arrives and becomes spellbound by an evening of ghostly stories told by the local bachelors who drink there.
+Conor McPherson’s "The Weir" has been extended through September 15th.
+It takes place in a remote country pub in Ireland, where newcomer Valerie arrives and becomes spellbound by an evening of ghostly stories told by the local bachelors who drink there.

 About racism, nationalism, sexism, and materialism, check out a screening of the filmed conversation of Tibet scholar Robert Thurman and analyst Jane Selinske on Monday, September 2nd.
 Said Thurman, “We have not yet made peace with a land we took by force and have only partly paid for.”

 In the private crisis of 1910 bohemians, each struggling to live creatively in a restrained world, the play, opening September 14th, confronts enduring double standards, the barriers to transcending social mores, the compromises faced by the artistically ambitious, and the torment of ideal love residing in human hearts.